ProjectEvergreen/greenwood/www/pages/docs/server-rendering.md

 }
 ```

+A couple of notes:
+- WSCs run only on the server, thus you have full access to any APIs of the runtime, with the ability to perform one time `async` operations for [data loading](/docs/server-rendering/#data-loading) in `connectedCallback`.
-In the above example, _card.js_ will automatically be bundled for you on the client side!  🙌
+- In the above example, card.js will automatically be bundled for you on the client side!

-> _**Note**: Keep in mind that for these "page" components, you will likely want to _avoid_ Declarative Shadow for rendering the top level (to avoid wrapping static content in `<template>` tags), but definitely use Declarative Shadow DOM within any dependent custom elements of your page._
+-  Keep in mind that for these "page" components, you will likely want to _avoid_ rendering into a shadow root in your SSR pages so as to avoid wrapping static content in a Declarative Shadow DOM wrapping `<template>` tag.
+However, for any interactive elements within your page, Definitely use Declarative Shadow DOM!

 #### Frontmatter